#1 Solution to Enable SEC Climate Disclosure

 We have also compiled a series of blogs and e-books helping you understand what carbon disclosure mandates are, what they might mean for your organization, and how to start preparing for them.

-To keep up to date with the SEC’s proposal throughout the comment period up to the adoption and implementation of the rule, Persefoni’s SVP of Global Regulatory Climate Disclosure and resident SEC expert, Kristina Wyatt (former SEC Sr. Counsel for Climate and ESG to the Director of the Division of Corporation Finance), will be releasing a weekly newsletter.
+To keep up to date with the SEC’s proposal throughout the comment period up to the adoption and implementation of the rule, Persefoni’s SVP of Global Regulatory Climate Disclosure and resident SEC expert, Kristina Wyatt (former SEC Sr. Counsel for Climate and ESG to the Director of the Division of Corporation Finance), will publish a newsletter.
 Click here to get updates on all of the SEC proposal updates and a host of other relevant information.

 UPDATE (October 25, 2022): SEC Chair Gary Gensler, speaking to the securities industry association SIFMA earlier this week, reiterated that the climate rules are “not imminent.”
 This comes after the SEC reopened the comment period for the climate proposal and a handful of other proposals due to a technological error during the comment period that prevented some comments from being received by the Commission (see Oct.
 8 below).
 The new comment period ends November 1.
 However, the technical issue is unlikely to significantly delay the final rule.
 The Commission has considerable work to sift through the 15,000 comment letters received on the proposal, including concerns expressed by members of Congress on both sides of the aisle with regard to certain aspects of the proposal.